thestormforge/examples/neoload/README.md

 Additionally, you will need a local configured copy of `kubectl` and to initialize StormForge Optimize in your cluster.
 You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/optimize/getting-started/install/) and run `stormforge init` (while connected to your cluster).

-To use the run-experiment.sh script, you also need the uuidgen package pre-installed.
+To use the run-experiment.sh script, you also need the stormforge CLI and the uuidgen package pre-installed.

 ## Run the experiment
 ### Deploy the voting webapp with ingress